Hope MacDougall

 Margaret Hope Garnons MacDougall (Athlone, 21 January 1913 - Oban, 22 December 1998) was an Irish historian, photographer and collector; the youngest daughter of Colina MacDougall and Alexander James MacDougall, chief of the Clan MacDougall at Dunollie.
 She was aunt to three successive chiefs of the Clan MacDougall, who curated an expansive family collection of notable historical artefacts and records with her sisters, Jena and Coline.

 Transforming her spacious residence into a museum in Ganavan, near Oban, she curated an assortment of objects that showcased endangered skills and crafts.
 After she died in 1998 the collection went to Dunollie where a curated selection of artefacts is exhibited in the 1745 house museum and others are kept in the archive.

 Hope MacDougall Collection

 In the latter part of the 20th century, Hope embarked on a mission to document and preserve the way of life in Argyllshire, the Western Isles, and the Highlands.
-Her collection efforts commenced in the 1950s, accumulating thousands of items before her passing.
+Her collection efforts commenced in the 1950s, accumulating thousands of items before her death.
 She focused on capturing the everyday working and domestic experiences of the people in Scotland.

 Hope's extensive collection encompasses diverse traditional crafts, skills, and professions.
 These include but are not limited to agricultural practices, early distilling, beekeeping, dairying, shoe making, travellers' camps, laundry, knitting, and more.

-Each item within the collection is accompanied by meticulous documentation detailing its origin, often stemming from Miss Hope MacDougall's dedicated research, providing valuable insights into the rich cultural heritage of Scotland.

 Her collection is nowadays exhibited in the Dunollie Castle museum and grounds run by the MacDougall of Dunollie Preservation Trust.